proximax-storage/xpx-chain-devportal-docs/docs/guides/namespace/registering-a-namespace.md

 ## Background Information

-Namespaces allow you to create an on-chain **unique place** for your business and your assets on the Sirius-Chain.
+Namespaces allow you to create an on-chain **unique place** for your business and your assets on the Sirius Chain.

 A namespace starts with a name that you choose, similar to an internet domain name.
 If one [account](../../built-in-features/account.md) creates a namespace, that will appear as unique in the network.